 “I don’t know,” said another.
 “I still feel it’s too late.”

 “If that’s the case,” Vivenna said, still looking at the floor, “what do you have to lose?
-You might as well try.
+You might as well try to stop the war.
 Think of the lives you could save.
 I promise.
 Idris will not forget you any longer.
 If you make peace with Hallandren, I will make certain that you are seen as heroes back in our homeland.”

 “Heroes, eh?” one of them said.
 “It would be nice to be known by my brothers as a hero, rather than the one who left the highlands to live in brazen Hallandren.”